 - Both health professionals as well as lay health advisors, health workers interested in learning about care of older adults and those with chronic and serious illnesses are eligible to apply for the mini-fellowship

 - Training will include self-paced knowledge acquisition using video lectures by national experts, study of seminal scientific articles, interactive video exercises, assignments and quizzes

 - All participants will have opportunities to learn about key principles of ethno-geriatrics and end of life care

-- On completion of the iSAGE program, participants will receive a certificate of completion
+- On completion of the 80-hour iSAGE program, participants will receive a certificate of completion

 - All participants will be able to interact with course instructors as well as their peers mini-fellows in the iSAGE collaborative learning community on an ongoing basis.